 Which CFA Status on My CV?

 Note that I have not covered finer points such as what should you EXACTLY write on your CV come charterholder status, (e.g. not using the phrase "John is a CFA" and all the rest).
 I'm going to assume you already know this from your Ethics studies - if not, you should brush up on Ethics!
-If you do want me to elaborate on this in a future post, let me know in the comments or the community.
+If you do want me to elaborate on this in a future post, let me know in the comments or the forum.

-What about "CFA Charter Pending" if I'm just waiting for experience?
+Can I use "CFA Charter Pending" if I'm just waiting for experience?

 The point to keep in mind is that you cannot state, or even vague imply that you are a CFA charterholder, until you are actually one.
 There are many CVs and LinkedIn profiles that will state otherwise - a repeat offender is "CFA Charter Pending", or something similar.
 This is a violation of the CFA Institute Ethics and Professional Standards, and you could be sanctioned by CFA Institute for that.